TamasNeumer/Ph03nix-InterviewPrep/Java/Hibernate/Hibernate.md

     throw new DataAccessException(e);
     } });
     ```

+### Session and Transactions while using Spring Boot

+- The following code was used for testing.
+The entities are fetched using Spring's `CrudReposiotry`/`PaginsAndSortingRepository`.
+Some fields were lazily initialized, and when trying to use `toString` it threw an `LazyInitializationException`.
+However, a `LAZY` association needs the `Session` to be opened in order to initialize the Proxy.
+If the Persistence Context is closed, when trying to access a non-initialized `LAZY` association, the infamous `LazyInitializationException` is thrown.
+    ```java
+    @Test
+    // @Transactional
+    public void getNumberOfVehicles() throws Exception{
+        List<Vehicle> result = (List<Vehicle>) vehicleRepository.findAll();
+        for(Vehicle vehicle: result){
+            System.out.println(vehicle);
+        }
+        assertEquals(result.size(), 50);
+    }
+    ```
+- Poddible solutions:
+  - **WRONG**
+    - Add this to the config: `spring.jpa.properties.hibernate.enable_lazy_load_no_trans=true`
+    - Problem: Behind the scenes, a temporary `Session` is opened just for initializing every `DrivingLicenseCategory` (lazy) association.
+Every temporary `Session` implies acquiring a new database connection, as well as a new database transaction.
+  - **BETTER**
+    - Use the `@Transactional` keyword above the method signature.
+This will make the enitre method to be handled in a transaction, hence the Persistance Context remains live.

 - **Application-level transactions**
   - **Intro**
     - A logical transaction may be composed of multiple web requests, including user think time, for which reason it can be visualized as a long conversation.
 (Alice and Bob are working on Motius's ticket manager, both opening the same ticket making some changes and then overwriting each others changes.) --> A logical transaction may be composed of multiple web requests, including user think time, for which reason it can be visualized as a long conversation.